axtk/axtk.github.io/x/t8_react_store.md

   };
 ```

-Based on this approach and its minimalist spirit, I created [`@t8/react-store`](https://t8.js.org/react-store).
+Based on this approach and its minimalist spirit, I created [`@t8/react-store`](https://github.com/t8js/react-store#readme).
 It exports such `Store` and `useStore()` completing this exercise.
-In addition to the discussed, the package description covers its common use cases including a single-store and multistore setups (both being perfectly legit), filtering store state updates, and some live examples.
+In addition to the discussed, the package description covers its common use cases including a single-store and multistore setup (both being perfectly legit), filtering store state updates, and some live examples.